How can I age healthily?

 - alteration in the normal process by which the body detects and responds to the presence and availability of nutrients in the body

-- dysfunction or decreased functioning of the mitochondria
+- dysfunction or decreased functioning of mitochondria

 - senescence or cell death